 Croup is more common in the fall and early winter.
 It’s more common in boys than in girls.
-Babies between 3 months and 5 years of age are most at risk.
+Babies and children between 3 months and 5 years of age are most at risk.
 The condition is contagious, especially in the first few days or until your child’s fever is gone.

 Croup might start out like a cold.
 But over time, your child will develop a “barky” cough.
-He also may make a high-pitched, wheezing sound in his lower airway when he breathes in.
+They also may make a high-pitched, wheezing sound in their lower airway when they breathe in.
 The croup sound in the upper airway is a harsh, loud sound known as “stridor.”
 There can be a low fever too.